WalternativE/GregorBeyerleDotMe/posts/2020-11-17-writing-formatters-for-dotnet-interactive.md

 The [official docs](https://github.com/dotnet/interactive/blob/main/docs/extending-dotnet-interactive.md) on writing extensions have some pointers on how to get started.
 They don't really talk about the extra bits you need in your project file so I thought we should take the time and do it here.
 I'm still unsure about the `ItemGroup`, that excludes items from the `bin` directory.
 I assume, that this is mainly meant for generated assets that could get referenced in the package but as they are very consistent with this even in extension packages, that don't have any generated content I'd just play it save and leave it as is.
 It didn't make any difference in my tests, though, so there should be no harm in omitting this.

 The second addition is far more important.
 Kernel extensions are only picked up by .NET Interactive if they are contained within the `interactive/extensions/dotnet` folder of your NuGet package.
 You really have to specify this exactly this way or it won't work - no way around that.
 That's it.
 That's all the things you need to make your .NET Interactive extension sharable.
 I personally think, that this is super awesome.
-I've already seen people using [Fable](https://fable.io/) to embed React apps into interacitve notebooks.
-With the power to transform any datatype into some web-digestable format the opportunities are virtually limitless.
+I've already seen people using [Fable](https://fable.io/) to embed React apps into interactive notebooks.
+With the power to transform any datatype into some web-digestible format the opportunities are virtually limitless.

+Be aware, that as of now not all packages you'd need to build an extension are in the public NuGet.org repositories.
+They aren't private, though, so you can always try out the experimental bits produced by Microsoft.
+I took the [NuGet.config file](https://github.com/dotnet/interactive/blob/main/NuGet.config) the .NET Interactive team is using internally and put it in the root of the solutions where I develop my kernel extensions which resolves all sorts of dependency issues.
+I'm pretty sure, that when the times come to officially release .NET interactive this step will become unnecessary.

 ## <a name="a-shameless-plug-for-deedle">A Shameless Plug for Deedle</a>